-WizIQ WebRTC Virtual Classroom helps you deliver engaging live classes from any internet browser
+WizIQ WebRTC Virtual Classroom helps you deliver engaging live virtual classes from any internet browser

 What is a Virtual Classroom?